-It won’t be long before we are adjusting our thermostats to deliver us warmer air and make our homes nice and cozy during the winter.
-And warmer air equates to drier air that can affect our overall health.
-You may have never contemplated monitoring humidity levels in your home, or maybe you’re attempting to find just the perfect balance.
-We’ve talked about the benefits of a whole-home humidifier from reducing the chances of getting sick to helping with your skin.
-But how do you know which system is the best for you?
+It won’t be long before we are flipping our thermostats to deliver us warmer air and make our homes nice and cozy during the cooler months.
+And warmer air means drier air that can affect our overall health.
+You may have never contemplated monitoring humidity levels inside, or maybe you’re attempting to find just the right balance.
+We’ve talked about the benefits of a whole-home humidifier from decreasing the chances of getting sick to helping with your skin.
+But how do you know which system is the best for your house?

-There are a couple factors you’ll need to consider when purchasing a whole-home humidifier.
+There are a couple factors you’ll need to consider when shopping for a whole-home humidifier.

 - Budget—There are initial costs when purchasing the humidifier equipment, but it’s important to also consider how much money will go into operation and maintenance.
 There are several models that can help meet the needs in your home while sticking to a budget you are comfortable with.

 Every home and family is different.
-Our professionals at Boehmers/Cronin Emery Service Experts can give you a home health report to help you select which humidifier is best for your home.
-And our assessment will ensure you are getting the best solution to fit your current HVAC system.
+Our experts at Boehmers/Cronin Emery Service Experts can give you a home health report to help you select which humidifier is best for your home.
+And our assessment will make sure you are getting the best solution to fit your current HVAC system.
 We want to make sure you relax during the winter and that you have the support you need to maintain proper indoor air quality.
-Give us a call at 519-804-1617 or check out our online scheduler to make an appointment.
+Call us at 519-804-1617 or check out our online scheduler to make an appointment.